davyjones1210/e-commerce_recommender_model/README.md

 # Dataset: Online Retail II
 This is a classic retail transaction dataset (it’s actually from the UCI Online Retail Dataset, often used in ML and analytics) - https://archive.ics.uci.edu/dataset/502/online+retail+ii
 The Online_Retail_II.xlsx dataset contains detailed records of retail transactions spanning the 2009–2010 and 2010–2011 periods.
 The key variables utilized for modeling include Invoice, StockCode, Description, and InvoiceDate, which collectively capture the transaction identity, product details, and timing of each purchase.
 The Online_Retail_II dataset consists of 1,033,036 transaction records across 8 key columns, capturing retail activity between 2009–2011.

 Key Features:

 Invoice: Unique identifier for each transaction

 StockCode: Product code for each item sold

 Description: Name/description of the product

 Quantity: Number of units purchased per transaction line

 InvoiceDate: Date and time of the transaction

 Price: Unit price of the product

 Customer ID: Unique identifier for each customer

 Country: Country of the customer

 # Project Plan

-- Business context: 32% of the orders have only 1 or 2 items, and 80% of the serious website visitors (visited at least 2 pages and with viewing time of over 15 seconds) do not place an order or add item to cart - which is a lost opportunity.
+- Business context: 31% of the orders have only 1 or 2 items, and 80% of the serious website visitors (visited at least 2 pages and with viewing time of over 15 seconds) do not place an order or add item to cart - which is a lost opportunity.

 - Opportunity: By analyzing customer behavior and purchase patterns, we can deliver personalized product suggestions that encourage additional purchases, increase the average order value, and enhance the overall shopping experience, ultimately driving sustainable revenue growth through effective cross-selling and customer engagement strategies.

-- Analysis: By analyzing customer behavior and purchase patterns, we can deliver personalized product suggestions that encourage additional purchases, increase the average order value, and enhance the overall shopping experience, ultimately driving sustainable revenue growth through effective cross-selling and customer engagement strategies.
-The dataset represents global retail transactions, with the majority of records originating from the United Kingdom.
+- Analysis: The dataset represents global retail transactions, with the majority of records originating from the United Kingdom.
 Our analysis focuses on the B2C segment, aiming to recommend complementary products that are frequently purchased together with items in a customer’s cart.
 This strategy is designed to enhance cross-selling opportunities and drive overall revenue growth.

   The dataset contains approximately 1,033,036 transaction records.
 During the review, several data quality issues were identified that require cleaning and preprocessing:

   Missing Customer IDs: Some transactions lack Customer ID information, making it difficult to link purchases to specific customers.

   Negative Quantities: Certain records include negative quantities, which typically represent order cancellations or returns.

   Cancelled Invoices: Invoices with negative quantities or missing Customer IDs are considered invalid or cancelled and will be excluded from the analysis.

   Suspicious or Incomplete Records: Additional checks will be performed to identify zero or negative prices and other inconsistencies.

+  Duplicate Records: Several transactions appear to be duplicated (same Invoice, StockCode, Quantity, and InvoiceDate).
+These will be identified and removed to avoid inflating sales metrics and skewing the analysis.

   A structured data cleaning plan will be implemented to address these issues before modeling, ensuring that only valid and reliable transactions are used for analysis.